Alcohol: Still the Main Drug of Addiction

 • Drinking a non-alcoholic drink between drinks

-• These tips considered, it is vital not to cease the consumption in the event of previous heavy usage without medical advice or supervision.
+• Considering these tips, it is vital not to cease consumption without medical advice or supervision in the event of previous heavy usage.

 If you’re in crisis and need support, call Lifeline on 13 11 14.
 Lifeline is open 24 hours a day, 7 days a week.